Tom Phillips (artist)

 Trevor Thomas Phillips (25 May 1937 – 28 November 2022) was an English visual artist.
-He worked as a painter, printmaker and collagist.
+He was a painter, printmaker and collagist.

-Life
+Early life and education

 Trevor Thomas Phillips was born on 25 May 1937 in Clapham, London to David and Margaret Phillips (née Arnold).
 He was the younger of two sons.

-In 1940, the cotton market collapsed and the family had to sell their home.
-Phillips' father went to work in Abergavenny, Wales, leaving his wife to run the boarding-house in London.
-After the war the family finances improved and they were able to holiday annually in France and Germany.
+In 1940, the cotton market collapsed and the Phillips family had to sell their home.
+Phillips' father went to work in Abergavenny in Wales, leaving his wife to run the boarding-house in London.
+After the war, the family finances improved and they were able to holiday annually in France and Germany.
 His parents began to buy short leasehold properties as investments and although these did not yield the return that they wished, his mother did buy the freehold of one house, which would later become her son's studio and home.

 From 1942 to 1947, Phillips attended Bonneville Road Primary School in Clapham.
-He said that while he was there he "learned the word artist and discovered that an artist is someone who does not have to put his paints away, so decided to become one".
-Although he enjoyed school he was noted for his fascination with drawing and his refusal to conform.
+He said that while he was there he "learned the word artist and discovered that an artist is someone who does not have to put his paints away, so [I] decided to become one".
+Although he enjoyed school, he was noted for his fascination with drawing and his refusal to conform.
 His mother recalled him buying a platform ticket every Sunday and taking long railway journeys when he was just 11 years old.

-He progressed to Henry Thornton Grammar School, Clapham, where he developed his love of music, playing violin and bassoon in the school orchestra and singing solo baritone in school concerts and stage events.
-In 1954 he exhibited paintings for the first time, in an open art show on the railings of the Thames Embankment.
+Phillips progressed to Henry Thornton Grammar School in Clapham, where he developed his love of music, playing violin and bassoon in the school orchestra and singing solo baritone in school concerts and stage events.

+In 1954, Phillips exhibited paintings for the first time, in an open art show on the railings of the Thames Embankment.
 A year later, aged 17, he won a travel scholarship to France, where he lived for three months.
-His mother remembers him returning to London with a sack of horse bones from the First World War, but more significantly he bought himself a piano and started to teach himself to play.
-In 1957 he became a founder member of the Philharmonia Chorus.
+His mother remembers him returning to London with a sack of horse bones from the First World War.
+He had also bought himself a piano and started to teach himself to play.

+In 1957, Phillips became a founder member of the Philharmonia Chorus.